wserafin/hello-world-jms-openshift/README.md

 ## Overview

-The example application has three parts.
+The example application has three parts:

 * An AMQP 1.0 message broker, Artemis